Midwife. Nurse. Actor. Funny Lady.

 During the COVID-19 pandemic,

 Sunny served her NYC community by working at the Javits Center Military Hospital during the beginning of the crisis in 2020, and then at testing and vaccination sites throughout the city.
 She was featured in an article on the Frontier Nursing University website for this work.
-She completed her Nurse-Midwifery Fellowship at the George Washington University Hospital in Washington, DC, and practiced as a Midwife at Lenox Hill Hospital thereafter.
-She is now offering Childbirth Education Courses.
+She completed her Nurse-Midwifery Fellowship at the George Washington University Hospital in Washington, DC, and practiced as a Midwife at Lenox Hill Hospital and Bellevue Hospital thereafter.
+She currently works as a Nurse Midwife at North Central Bronx Hospital and is now offering private Childbirth Education Courses.

 Sunny is an actor, stand-up comedian, and a member of SAG-AFTRA.

-She has been featured on many popular shows including Law and Order: SVU, The Politician, Evil, and Pose.
-She is best known for her costarring role as “Pammy” on Amy Schumer’s Life and Beth on Hulu.
-She co-starred on the upcoming season of Power Book II: Ghost on Starz.
-She also played Jason Alexander’s assistant on The Problem with Jon Stewart on Apple TV in his role as Jeff Bezos, and worked with comedian Mo Amer on the Hulu show Ramy.
-She often takes on medical roles in addition to comedic roles, acting as a nurse, doctor, medical advisor, and surgical hand double on set.
-Her work on the Peacock show, Dr. Death, premiered at the 2021 Tribeca Film Festival.
+She has been featured on many popular television shows including Law and Order: SVU, The Politician, Evil, Girls5Eva and Pose.
+She is known for her costarring role as “Pammy” on Amy Schumer’s Life and Beth on Hulu, as well as her most recent role as the Delivery Doctor in the film The Last Day, which premiered at the 2026 Tribeca Film Festival.
+Sunny played Jason Alexander’s assistant on The Problem with Jon Stewart in his role as Jeff Bezos, and played Mo’s Wife to comedian Mo Amer on the Hulu show Ramy.
+She takes on medical roles in addition to acting roles, and often joins the crew as a Medical Tech Advisor, Baby Nurse, or Surgical Hand Double on set.
+Her medical work on the Peacock show, Dr. Death, premiered at the 2021 Tribeca Film Festival.
+Other notable crew credits include Medical Tech Advisor on the films Caught Stealing and Little Brother, and the television shows FBI: Most Wanted, Evil, Power Book II: Ghost, and Gossip Girl XOXO.